mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 ## Alternatives considered

+We've considered multiple alternatives and implementation details that we describe in this section:
+- Having no intermediate type `PGFIntermediate` for computations
+- Field order is being explicitly represented and carried by the element everywhere
+- Using only `PInteger` everywhere
+- Type-tagging `PGFElement` with its field order

-The most significant optimisation comes from the fact that we have introduced the intermediate type `PGFIntermediate` for computations, deferring the reduction for later stages of an algorithm when it's necessary.
-The alternative was not to use the intermediate type, which would significantly increase the number of operations that collide with our priorities.
+The most significant optimisation comes from the fact that we have introduced the intermediate type `PGFIntermediate` for computations, deferring the reduction to be the last step in a computation.
+The alternative was not to use the intermediate type, which would significantly increase the number of operations, since we'd be doing reduction at every step.
+Having `n` operations, we would do `n` reductions instead of a single reduction at the end when using the `PGFIntermediate`.
+Imagine `a`, `b`, `c` being numbers, `y` being the resulting element, and `x` being a field order; we pick the following formula `a + b * c = y mod x` as our example to demonstrate the difference.
+In case of no intermediate element, the calculation looks like this: `(a + (b * c) mod x) mod x = y`; Having two binary operations, we make two modulo operations on top of the addition and multiplication.
+However, in the case of an intermediate element, we can assume the calculation doesn't need modulo reduction at every step and can be done at the end, as displayed by our original formula: `a + b * c = y mod x`.
+The result `y` is equivalent in both cases, but one has done fewer operations than the other to achieve the result.

 Next, another alternative was to represent the field order in every `PGFElement`.
+However, in combination with our choice of reducing the number of reductions described previously, we can make the field order implicit in most places and use it only when we reduce at the end of a calculation.
-However, our choice making the field order implicit has time-saving the space-saving implications making it the right decision based on our priorities.
+Making the field order implicit in some situations and not being carried everywhere has time-saving and space-saving implications, making it the right decision based on our priorities.

-The following alternatives have been reconsidered mostly for improving the code safety guarantees by utilising the type system.
-First, we've decided not to use the `PInteger` all over the codebase but instead use more constrained types `PNatural` and `PPositive` respectively.
-This improves the guarantees, e.g., ensuring the field element can't be negative or the field order being 0 or negative, which is against the invariants we expect from the Galois Field.

-We've realised that removing the field order from the `PGFElement` representation is a step in the right direction; however, having the elements tagged by their field order on the type level could improve the type safety of our solution.
+We've realised that removing the field order from an element's representation is a step in the right direction; however, having the elements tagged by their field order on the type level could improve the type safety of our solution.
 It could prevent mixing elements from different fields or get the field order from the type itself by moving the type to a term level.
 We've found out this is impossible to achieve because first, we'd need a mechanism for a field order received from the ledger to be promoted from a term level to the type level, and second, we would have to work with Haskell-level types, which is unacceptable in the on-chain Plutarch setting.
 That clearly sets the lower safety guarantees of our API going further.

+To achieve at least a little level of type safety, we've decided not to use the `PInteger` all over the codebase but instead use more constrained types `PNatural` and `PPositive` respectively.
+For the cost of introducing some level of additional friction by using these types, this also improves the guarantees, e.g., ensuring the field element can't be negative or the field order being 0 or negative, which is against the invariants we expect from the Galois Field.

 [galois-field]: https://en.wikipedia.org/wiki/Finite_field